 Managing epilepsy can often be a daunting task.
 There is a delicate balance between a sense of freedom and the need to remain safe and needing to be safe and accessible at all times.
 The launch of the Epi-Care alarm, brought to the general public by Telecare24.
 Ensures that people living with epilepsy have more confidence and freedom no matter where they are.

-TeleCare24 specialises in providing support and products for people living with range of conditions.
-We are continually testing new technology in order to offer the most reliable products and services for people living with epilepsy and their families.
+Telecare24 specialises in providing support and products for people with various conditions.
+We are constantly testing new technologies in order to offer the most reliable products and services for people with epilepsy and their families.

 Telecare24 works closely with recognised and respected medical agents such as Danish Care Technology and Possum Telecare.
 All the while being strongly recommended by Dr Hilary Jones, one of the most recognisable and respected doctors in the United Kingdom.